 Participation in the Dual Enrollment program at East Central Community College (ECCC) allows high school students an opportunity to earn postsecondary technical credit while still enrolled in high school.
 Students who qualify for Dual Enrollment are allowed to enroll in courses at the College for which they are qualified.
-Students may be granted admission status at ECCC in Dual Credit courses while concurrently enrolled in high school if they meet the following admission requirements:
+Students may be granted admission status at ECCC while concurrently enrolled in high school if they meet the following admission requirements: